List of Tiny Toon Adventures characters: Egghead Jr.

+Johnny Pew

+Johnny Pew (voiced by Rob Paulsen) is a movie star blue skunk who only appears in Tiny Toon Adventures: How I Spent My Vacation who Fifi has a crush before he hits on another skunk.

+Bimbette Skunk

+Bimbette Skunk (voiced by Kath Soucie) is an anthropomorphic pink female skunk who only appears in Tiny Toon Adventures: How I Spent My Vacation who Johnny Pew hits on.

 Julie Bruin

 Julie Bruin (voiced by Julie Brown) is an attractive anthropomorphic female bear and a caricature/parody of her voice actress Julie Brown, who appears in the episode "Tiny Toon Music Television" in a segment called Just Say Julie Bruin, which is a parody of Brown's MTV Music Video show Just Say Julie.

 She first appears after the opening credits of her sketch, where she is laying down what seems to be a version of Twister.
 She then tells the viewers that she's having a 1960s-style tango party with Buster and Babs, who said they invited Madonna to her party.
 When Buster and Babs arrive, they seem to be alone.
 Buster and Babs tell her that they did not say Madonna but Fuddonna (Elmer Fudd in disguise).

-Julie puts on a music video starring Montana Max singing, "Money (That's What I Want)".
+Julie puts on a music video starring Montana Max singing "Money (That's What I Want)".
 She later makes a non-speaking appearance in the same music video on Monty's cruise ship, where he tosses her into the ocean.
 He throws a lifesaver for her to float on, but it hits her on the head instead.

 Other antagonists

 Gotcha Grabmore

-Gotcha Grabmore (voiced by Joan Gerber) is an evil businesswoman who kills wild animals to make cosmetics.
+Gotcha Grabmore (voiced by Joan Gerber) is an evil businesswoman who kills wild animals to make cosmetics and other stuff.
 She only makes two appearances in "Raining Daze" where she tries to kill a seal.
 She later returned in "Whale's Tales" where she tries to kill some whales.

 Gotcha first appears in the segment "Fur-Gone Conclusion" as the main antagonist.
 When Buster and Babs take a wrong turn on their way to Aruba and end up in Antarctica, Babs gets frozen in a block of ice and is defrosted by a baby seal.
 Gotcha captures the baby seal and attempts to skin it, so Babs and Buster disguise themselves as the Vanderbunnys in an attempt to save it.

-Gotcha returns in the episode, "Whale's Tales", again as the main antagonist.
-She builds a new cosmetics factory and teams up with a crew of octopi pirates, led by Octavius.
+Gotcha returns in the episode "Whale's Tales" again as the main antagonist.
+She builds a new cosmetics factory and teams up with a crew of octopus pirates, led by Octavius.
 Together, they capture a mother whale, leaving her baby in the hands of Elmyra Duff.
 Buster and Babs rescue the baby whale and he takes them to Gotcha's factory.
 Gotcha plans to kill the mother whale to use her blubber for her cosmetics.
-She even threatens to kill the baby, to "make baby oil".
+She even threatens to kill the baby to "make baby oil".

-Gotcha makes a cameo appearance in the "A Cat's Eye View" episode segment "Party Crasher Plucky", where she is one of the celebrities seen attending Shirley MacLaine's party.
+Gotcha makes a cameo appearance in the "A Cat's Eye View" episode segment "Party Crasher Plucky" where she is one of the celebrities seen attending Shirley MacLaine's party.